-2 Minimum lot area, width, and frontage for each dwelling unit.
+2 Minimum lot area, width, and frontage for each dwelling unit (width if applicable).

 3 A front-loaded building means the garage(s) and driveway(s) are oriented toward the primary street they face.
 Note restrictions for front-loaded townhomes in Section 3.50 D.2.